How does this medication work? What will it do for me?

 Uric acid and gout: Hydrochlorothiazide may increase uric acid levels in the blood and cause gout.
 If you experience symptoms of gout such as a swollen, red, painful joint, contact your doctor immediately.

-Pregnancy: This medication should not be used during pregnancy as it may cause serious birth defects or death.
+Pregnancy: This medication should not be used during pregnancy as it may cause serious birth defects or death for the developing baby, if it is taken by the mother during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: Hydrochlorothiazide passes into breast milk.
 It is not known if aliskiren passes into breast milk.
 If you are a breast-feeding mother and are taking aliskiren - hydrochlorothiazide, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.